Simon-graiff/Mobile2/README.md

 navDrawerItems.add(new NavDrawerItem(navMenuTitles[0], navMenuIcons.getResourceId(0, -1)));
 ```

 NavDrawerItem is a special class which makes it possible to display an icon and a text in the SideBar.
 This class consists just of a constructor and getters/setters.
 After that a second class is used, the NavDrawerListAdapter.
-This class extends BaseAdapter and is returning Views - the SideBar elements.
+This class extends BaseAdapter and is returning views - the SideBar elements.
 It also converts the icons (which are to this point drawables) to ImageViews, which can be seen below:
 ````
 if(position==0){
     imgIcon.setImageBitmap(Bitmap.createScaledBitmap(bitmap, heightPixels, heightPixels, false));